-He has worked in-house and as consultant to public, private, and academic organizations.
-He has served as a primary energy and sustainability subject matter expert for numerous large and globally recognized organizations, including the U.S. Department of Energy, Connecticut Energy and Finance Investment Authority/Green Bank, New York State Energy Research and Development Authority, New York State Department of Transportation, the Port Authority of New York and New Jersey, Princeton University, the University of Pennsylvania, Cushman & Wakefield, and The World Bank.
+Jeff has worked in-house and as consultant to nonprofit, public, private, and academic organizations.
+While he has focused on building capacity in small and medium organizations in the last 10 years, he has served as a primary energy and sustainability subject matter expert for numerous large and globally recognized organizations, including the U.S. Department of Energy, Connecticut Energy and Finance Investment Authority/Green Bank, New York State Energy Research and Development Authority, New York State Department of Transportation, the Port Authority of New York and New Jersey, Princeton University, the University of Pennsylvania, Cushman & Wakefield, and The World Bank.

 Jeff received his bachelor of science in Chemistry from SUNY ESF at Syracuse, and a master in public administration from Princeton University and is working to complete his doctorate at Princeton, which focuses on the use of behavioral and cognitive science insights to improve sustainability-focused policy and program design.
 He proudly served in the U.S. Peace Corps and very happily resides in the heart of the Hudson Valley in New York.